Moving Statistics and Trends in Moving

 - The top moving destinations were primarily in the South, including South Carolina, North Carolina, Tennessee and Georgia.

-- The top three factors for moving in 2024: cost of living, proximity to family and work flexibility.
+- The top three factors for moving in 2025: cost of living, affordability and work flexibility.

 Why Are People Moving: The Top Concerns